manojpramesh/solidity-cheatsheet/README.md

 - `<address>.delegatecall(...) returns (bool)`: issue low-level DELEGATECALL, returns false on failure

-Delegatecall uses code of the target address and all other aspects (storage, balance, ...) are taken from the calling contract.
+Delegatecall uses the code of the target address, taking all other aspects (storage, balance, ...) from the calling contract.
 The purpose of delegatecall is to use library code which is stored in another contract.
 The user has to ensure that the layout of storage in both contracts is suitable for delegatecall to be used.

 ```
 contract A {